gullibility/OpenCASCADE/dox/overview/overview.md

 abstracts platform details and threading mechanisms for scalability and performance.
 TBB is available under GPLv2 license with the runtime exception.

-Open CASCADE Technology WOK module on Windows also makes use of LGPL-licensed C routines **regexp** and **getopt**, taken from GNU C library.

 **OpenGL** is an industry standard API for 3D graphics used by OCCT for implementation of 3D viewer.
 OpenGL specification is developed by the Khronos group, http://www.khronos.org/opengl/.
 OCCT code includes header file *glext.h* obtained from Khronos web site.

-**VTK** - The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
+**VTK** -- The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 OCCT VIS component provides adaptation functionality for visualization of OCCT topological shapes by means of VTK library.
 If you need further information on VTK, please, refer to VTK Homepage http://www.vtk.org/.

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology